Little Evil: Plot

 Gary arrives home to find Samantha with Miss Shaylock, a woman from Child Protective Services.
-They encourage Gary put Lucas to bed, but this goes horribly wrong, ending in Lucas burying Gary in a sandbox.
-Samantha digs him up, taking Lucas’ side for being a confused kid, and Gary screams that Lucas is the Antichrist.
-Samantha is devastated, and Gary apologizes.
-Convinced Lucas is the Antichrist, Gary takes him on a trip to Waterland, an amusement park blessed by the Pope, intending to drown Lucas in what would appear to be an accident, but Lucas and Gary actually start to bond as father and son.
+They encourage him to put Lucas to bed, but this goes horribly wrong, ending in Lucas burying Gary in a sandbox.
+Samantha digs him up, taking Lucas' side for being a confused kid, and Gary screams that Lucas is the Antichrist.
+Samantha is devastated, so Gary apologizes.

+Convinced Lucas is the Antichrist, Gary takes him on a trip to Waterland, an amusement park blessed by the Pope, intending to drown him in what would appear to be an accident, but Lucas and Gary actually start to bond as father and son.
 Gary reluctantly equips Lucas with sand-filled floaties and sends him down a water slide to his death, but sees the word "Love" in the sky and takes it as a sign.
 Gary saves Lucas, taking him for ice cream, and they both apologize for trying to kill each other.

 An amber alert for Lucas appears on Gary's phone, and police arrive to arrest Gary as Miss Shaylock, revealed to be a disciple of Father Gospel, takes Lucas.
 Father Gospel also kidnaps Samantha.
-Gary escapes to save her and Lucas, with help from the other stepdads.
-They travel to the old nunnery where Father Gospel and his disciples prepare to kill Lucas and bring about the end of the world.
+Gary escapes to save her and Lucas.

+With help from the other stepdads, they travel to the old nunnery where Father Gospel and his disciples prepare to kill Lucas and bring about the end of the world.
 When Lucas opens a tunnel to Hell and starts to fall into it, Gary saves him.
 Once freed, Samantha knocks Father Gospel into the tunnel.
 Weeks later, Gary and Lucas race the Okatok Soap Box Derby, finally happy as father and son.